explosion/spacy-course/slides/chapter1_03_mini_summary_two.md

 type: slides
 ---

-# Great job for finishing this crash course!
+## Great job for finishing this crash course!

+You are ready to explore other courses or chapters on the website.
+Good for you!

 Notes: Let's do a quick summary about what we have learned.

 ---

-# if-else clause
+##  if-else clause

-## if-else enables branching of code logic.
+if-else enables branching of code logic.
 You can follow different branches when appropriate conditions satisfy.

 ```python
 # determine whether a year has 366 days or 365 days.